コンテンツにスキップ

 Q1) About Numen/For use.

-— This is your first appearance in Asia.
+— This is your first time in Asia.
 Thank you for coming to Japan.
-I think some people in Japan have learned about Numen/For use through this smart illumination.
-First, I would like to tell you about the artist group NUMEN/FOR USE.
+I think some people in Japan will learn about Numen/For Use through this smart illumination.
+First, I would like to ask about the artist collective NUMEN/FOR USE.
 What kind of organization is NUMEN/FOR USE?
-Also, please tell me the origin of the name.
+Also, please tell us the origin of the name.

-We (Cristoph, Nikola and myself) formed a group in 1998 under the name ForUse.
-At that time I was still enrolled at the University of Industrial Design in Zagreb and Vienna.
-“For Use” comes from our work at the time, when we focused on functional and reductive design.
-A year later, Numen was formed as an artist collective capable of realizing any project beyond the boundaries of industrial design.
-The origin of the word ``Numen'' lies in the word ``noumenon,'' which was found in the minority literature that people were reading at the time.
+We (Cristoph, Nikola and myself [Sven]) founded a group under the name ForUse in 1998, while still studying at the Industrial Design Universities of Zagreb and Vienna.
+The name “For Use” comes from our work at that time, which was focused on functional and reductive design.
+A year later, we founded Noumen, a collective of artists capable of realizing any project beyond the boundaries of industrial design.
+The origin of the name “Noumen” comes from the word “noumenon” in the minority literature we were reading at the time.
 It is a transcendental object, something that can be perceived without the senses.
-In other words, phenomenon means something that is opposite.
+In other words, a phenomenon means something that is relative.

 Q2) About the work

-—Please tell us about your previous works and this one.
-NUMEN/FOR USE produces many works in which customers can participate.
-In that respect, I hear that this time as well, it's a work that you can enjoy by going inside.
-However, the material of the work has changed from the previous white tape to black net.
-Is there any reason for that?
+-Please tell us about your previous works and this one.
+NUMEN/FOR USE has created many works that allow the audience to participate.
+I understand that this one is also a work that you can enter and enjoy.
+However, the material of the work has changed from the white tape used in the past to a black net.
+Is there a reason for this?

-The main reason I changed the material for my work to the internet was because I wanted to create a more permanent landscape.
-Tape installations were short-lived materials and very site-specific.
-I used black simply because the material used for the shade net was black, but I found it worked well to emphasize the overlapping net-scape that I was envisioning.
-Did.
-I'm already thinking about incorporating white nets and mixed-color nets using yellow, magenta, and cyan into future installations.
+The main reason for changing the material of the work to nets was because I wanted to create a more permanent and flowing landscape, whereas the tape installations were ephemeral as a material and very site-specific.
+I used the color black simply because that is the material used for the shade nets, and it worked well to emphasize the overlapping of the net-scape I envisioned.
+I am already thinking about incorporating white nets and composite colored nets using yellow, magenta and cyan in future installations.

 tapeinstaration